irozaji/SnapPost/docs/v1-prd.md

 **Implementation**

+- Share functionality is now integrated into the `VariantsView` in `ContentView.swift`
-- File: `Features/Share/ShareView.swift` using `UIActivityViewController` wrapper.
+- Uses `UIActivityViewController` directly for sharing

 **Contract**